Binary-Brawler/hArch/README.md

     6. ./hArchPost
     7. Hack the Universe!

-At the end of the installation process, you'll encounter a prompt to either download the master toolset or skip.
+During the installation process, you'll encounter a prompt to either download the master toolset or skip.
 Opting to download the master toolset may extend the installation time by an additional 5-10 minutes.
 However, this feature will evolve over time with updates.
 Future iterations will introduce a more user-defined installation process, allowing you to tailor your system more accurately to your needs.
 For instance, if you're embarking on a reverse engineering task or a web pentest, you can simply select those specific options during installation to receive the necessary tools, streamlining the process and saving time by excluding unnecessary ones.

 ### To-Do List
 - [x] vimrc completed